Infalia/wegovnow/_posts/2019-03-13-wgn-otm-logger.md

 ----------------
 The *WeGovNow OnToMap Logger* follows the installation guidelines of Joomla CMS.

-1) Download the [zip package](#) and drag and drop to the Extensions: "Upload and Install Joomla Extensions"
+1) Download the [zip package](https://github.com/Infalia/otm_logger/archive/master.zip) and drag and drop to the Extensions: "Upload and Install Joomla Extensions"

-#### MOVE FROM PRIVATE BITBUCKET TO GITHUB AND PROVIDE LINK

 Setting up
 ----------------